Atharv279/Website/content/posts/esg-mutual-funds-india-2025.md

 ---
-title: The Rise of ESG Mutual Funds: Are They Worth It?
+title: "The Rise of ESG Mutual Funds: Are They Worth It?"
-date: 2025-07-01
+date: "2025-07-01"
-category: Sustainable Investing
+category: "Sustainable Investing"
 ---

 ## Introduction